 Cheap Family Weekend Getaways

-We all need a change of scenery to break up the family routine, and sometimes a weekend escape is just enough to do the trick -- it’s even better when we can make it happen without all the time and money required for a longer vacation.
-And who's to say that a low-cost weekend getaway with the kids can't give you that sense of travel’s freedom and exploration -- just in a more condensed and budget-friendly variety?
+We all need a change of scenery to break up the family routine, and sometimes, a weekend escape is just enough to do the trick.
+It’s even better when we can make it happen without all the time and money required for a longer vacation.
+And who's to say that a low-cost weekend getaway with the kids can't give you that sense of freedom and exploration — just in a more condensed and budget-friendly variety?
 Here are a few economical ways to grab the kids and get away for the weekend.

-If you find the right one, summer vacation rentals can feel a lot like a second home, only in this case someone else has to worry about the repairs, the yard work, the mortgage -- you just get to come and play.
+If you find the right one, summer vacation rentals can feel a lot like a second home, only in this case, someone else has to worry about the repairs, the yard work and the mortgage — you get to just come and play.

-Through Airbnb, we recently rented a historic home on the main street of Crested Butte, CO, appropriately named The Sunny Side, and all were happy; in this cozy mountain town we could all walk to hiking trails, parks and restaurants, so the less-than-relaxing parental duties of buckling kids into car seats and reading maps was a non-issue.
+Through Airbnb, we recently rented a historic home on the main street of Crested Butte, CO, and all were happy.
+In this cozy mountain town, we could all walk to hiking trails, parks and restaurants, so the less-than-relaxing parental duties of buckling kids into car seats and reading maps were non-issues.

-Sure, there’s a bit of irony in paying someone else for the experience of performing farm chores, but there is far more fun to be had at a low-cost, family-friendly farm than just milking the cows -- and besides, this particular chore is actually quite a hoot, especially if your kid thinks milk just came from stores.
+Sure, there’s a bit of irony in paying someone else for the experience of performing farm chores, but there is far more fun to be had at a low-cost, family-friendly farm than just milking the cows.
+(And besides, even that particular chore is actually quite a hoot, especially if your kid thinks milk just comes from stores!)

-Where to Go: Farms across the country that offer affordable family weekend getaways include Montesino Ranch in Wimberley, TX; Farm Sanctuary in Watkins Glen, NY, and Orland, CA; the Liberty Hill Farm Inn in Rochester, VT.
+Where to go: Farms across the country that offer affordable family weekend getaways include Montesino Ranch in Wimberley, TX; Farm Sanctuary in Watkins Glen, NY; and Liberty Hill Farm & Inn in Rochester, VT.

-Although it is only a mere 30 minutes from our hometown of Austin, TX, my family had never been to the piney woods of Bastrop State Park.
-So at the suggestion of a budget-savvy friend, we booked a cabin there for my husband's birthday.
-Despite the recommendation, I was nervous: Could this state-owned cabin actually be pleasant enough for a comfy, a low-stress weekend with our 1- and 5-year-old kiddos?
+Although it is only about 30 minutes from our hometown of Austin, my family had never been to the piney woods of Texas' Bastrop State Park.
+So, at the suggestion of a budget-savvy friend, we booked a cabin there for my husband's birthday.
+Despite the recommendation, I was nervous: Could this state-owned cabin actually be pleasant enough for a comfy, low-stress weekend with our 1- and 5-year-old kiddos?
 Indeed it could, we found.

-So no excuses, break up the family routine and see and do something new with the wee ones, even if just for the weekend.
+So now you have no excuses!
+Break up the family routine to see and do something new with the wee ones, even if just for the weekend.